jeremyfry/gamepad.js/README.markdown

 ###Impact++ Users

-you have to override your handleInput instead:
+You have to include your mappings as above, however you should override your games handleInput instead of modifying the update loop:

         inputStart: function ()
         {